simonliuanu/SmartCity/items/report.md

      * AVL trees are ideal for the restaurant search feature because the balanced nature ensures that no matter how large the dataset grows, search performance remains optimal.
      * We don’t need to access restaurants by index, which would make an array-based structure less suitable.
 Instead, the tree structure allows for quick retrieval based on comparisons (e.g., restaurant names or locations).
      * For restaurant queries, the tree’s ordering and balancing help provide both exact and suggested results based on user input, particularly when implementing fuzzy matching.
+     * In the implementation AvlTree class is using generic type, so it can be used to store any type of data, expanding the code's reusability.

 2. ArrayList